rentry/rentry.github.io/index.md

 Hi, I'm Ryan.
 I live in the woods just outside Portland, Oregon.
 My work is in content strategy, communication, writing, design, and [GIS](https://en.wikipedia.org/wiki/Geographic_information_science).

 Over the past several years, I've been working to improve government services, most recently at [18F](https://18f.gsa.gov/).

-When I'm not working, I'm likely reading a book or walking among trees.
-Lately, I've been training for search and rescue.
+When I'm not working, I'm likely reading a book, walking among trees, or serving as a [search and rescue volunteer]({{ '/joining-search-and-rescue-part-1/' | relative_url }}).

 ## Words
 <ul class="contact-list">